🔄

 Beyond large national suppliers, the internet is home to a wide range of specialty online retailers and direct-to-consumer brands.
 These stores often focus on specific styles or innovative features, like operable sidelights with patented multipoint locking mechanisms for enhanced security.
 Shopping online gives you access to a nearly limitless selection and the ability to compare prices easily.
 The key to a good experience is doing your homework.
 Before you buy, be sure to read customer reviews, double-check measurements, and get a clear understanding of the company’s shipping policies and warranty details.
 This is a great route if you’re looking for something very specific that you can’t find locally.

-Local Building Supply Stores
+Checking Out Your Local Building Supply Store

 There’s a lot to be said for shopping local.
 Visiting a nearby building supply store allows you to see and feel the quality of the doors in person.
 You can operate the hardware, compare finishes, and get a true sense of the product’s weight and construction.
 The staff at local stores are often incredibly knowledgeable and can offer personalized advice, help confirm your measurements, and even recommend trusted local installers.
 While their on-hand selection might be smaller than an online retailer’s, many can special-order a wide variety of styles for you.
 This hands-on approach provides peace of mind that’s hard to replicate online.